-The greenhouse controller sends out a morning and evening status email, documenting the previous 12 hours.
+I've built multiple home automation devices and most have a web interface and the ability to send email.
+For example the greenhouse controller sends out a morning and evening status email, documenting the previous 12 hours.
 It logs into the ISP SMTP server to send email to my domain email address.
 The recurring nature of these emails is a great troubleshooting tool.
 Missing a report becomes the trigger to investigate root cause.
 It has flagged several problems over the years with my ISP email system and with the DSL router refusing to forward DNS requests.
 All in all a handy side effect of these periodic emails.

-9.4.1 Email Access
+15.3.1 Email Access